io-da/event/README.md

     // instantiate the bus (returns *event.Bus)
     bus := event.NewBus()

-    // initialize the bus with all of the application's event handlers bus.Initialize(
+    // initialize the bus with all the application's event handlers bus.Initialize(
     	// this handler will always be executed first &LoggerHandler{},